ryemislam/single-gpu-passthrough-wiki/4)-Configuration-of-libvirt.md

 group = "root"
 ```

-And replace `root` with your username:
+And replace `root` with your username and your main user group:

 ```bash
 user = "your username"